UKHackspaceFoundation/foundation/telegramNotes.md

 it's allocated and used, but we need to formalise the structure to make this clear.

-To be EXTRA CLEAR: We aim for the foundation to be run by _all spaces_ as a metaÂ­organisation that helps tie us together and promote the cause.
+To be EXTRA CLEAR: We aim for the foundation to be run by _all spaces_ as a meta­organisation that helps tie us together and promote the cause.
 It's not about being on top and dicatating.
 I should also point out that this is what Russ and I have been trying to do since 2009.
 We actually aimed to do this in parallel with starting LHS, but when that grew faster than expected we had to devote time elsewhere.
 FWIW: Both Russ and I have agreed sorting the foundation is our top priority once he's extracated himself.
 We're restructing EMF at the same time so we're going to have a year of formalising more organisations.
 Basically saying we're happy to take on the load as neither of us have to worry about running spaces, and holy hell do I know how much work that is.
-Oh, I should also say: If the lot of you just want to go off on one and Do A Thing we won't stop you Â­ I'm not saying we are The One True Way.
+Oh, I should also say: If the lot of you just want to go off on one and Do A Thing we won't stop you ­ I'm not saying we are The One True Way.
 But this is literally what we've been planning for a number of years.
 It would have happened a lot sooner if we didn't start EMF.
 FWIW until we aim to actually have money or things owned by an organisation, there can be a formal structure and membership but it doesn't _need_ to be a legal one.
 This is why we've not done it before now